ryanrodemoyer/git-evangelism/outline.md

       * Commit, undo or stash all changes in workspace.
       * Switch to parent branch.
          `git checkout <parent-branch-name>`
-      * Merge child branch in to parent branch.
+      * Merge child branch in to parent branch via force a merge-commit.
          `git merge <child-branch-name> --no-ff`

 # Using Git (with SCP)